atomlong/mcp-weather-plus/README.md

     *   **Name**: `weather`
     *   **Type**: `stdio`
     *   **Command**: `uvx`
-    *   **Args**: `weather-mcp`
+    *   **Args**: `mcp-weather-plus`

 ### Connecting via Streamable HTTP (Remote/Docker)

-If you are running the server via Docker or on a remote machine using the `streamable-http` mode (e.g., `uv run weather-mcp --mode streamable-http --port 8080`), you can connect to it using the SSE configuration.
+If you are running the server via Docker or on a remote machine using the `streamable-http` mode (e.g., `uv run mcp-weather-plus --mode streamable-http --port 8080`), you can connect to it using the SSE configuration.

 **Claude Desktop Config:**